kokkos/kokkos-kernels/example/gmres/README.md

 **B:** A Kokkos::View that is the system right-hand side.
 Must have B.extent(1)=1.
 (Currently only one right-hand side is supported.)
 **X:** A Kokkos::View that is used as both the initial vector for the GMRES iteration and the output for the solution vector.
 (Must have X.extent(1)=1.)
 **opts:** A 'GmresOpts' struct as described below.
-**M:** A pointer to a KokkosKernels::Preconditioner.
+**M:** A pointer to a KokkosSparse::Experimental::Preconditioner.
 Only right preconditioning is supported at this time.

 The solver has a 'GmresOpts' struct to pass in solver options.
 Available options are:
 **tol:** The convergence tolerance for GMRES.
 Based upon the relative residual.
 The solver will terminate when norm(b-Ax)/norm(b) <= tol.
 (Default: 1e-8)